2022 Call for Technical Demonstrations

 We invite researchers and practitioners to submit demonstrations that explore the research themes of Creativity & Cognition, especially demonstrations focused on this year’s conference theme of Creativity, Craft, and Design (see Call for Participation).
 This includes—but is not limited to—demonstrations of novel interfaces, systems, materials, devices, games, techno-craft, and other interactive experiences that invite, support, or enhance creativity, craft, or design.
 Submissions should specifically describe how demos will invite participation from or otherwise engage the conference attendees.
 Demos will be showcased at the conference during a dedicated poster-demo session.

-Submissions can be up to 4 pages in length, with extra pages for references.
+The length of each submission should be no more than 2,000 words excluding titles, references and figure/table captions.
 Authors must include an additional document describing the technical requirements of the demonstration, such as requirements for space, lighting, electrical power, network connections, projectors, screens, etc. The authors should clearly state which items they will be providing and which items they would need the conference to provide.
 It is advisable to include in this document a photo or mock-up of the demonstration showing the envisioned set up.
 This information must be submitted as a supplementary document in the submission system.
 Accepted submissions will be published in the conference proceedings.

 Format and Submission Details

-Demos should be up to 4 pages long (excluding references) following the single column ACM Submission Template.
+Demos submissions should be up to 2000 words (excluding titles, references and figure/table captions) following the single column ACM Submission Template.
 The submission should include:

-- Anonymized demo abstract (4-page limit excluding references) prepared in the single column ACM Submission Template.
-Submissions longer than 4 pages will be automatically rejected.
+- Anonymized demo abstract (2000 words limit excluding references) prepared in the single column ACM Submission Template.
+Submissions longer than 2000 words will be automatically rejected.
 Please refer to the ACM publication workflow for more information on the single column template.

 - Anonymized supplementary PDF describing the technical requirements of the demonstration.